Equity Group: Overview

 EGHL is the largest financial services conglomerate in East and Central Africa.
-As of August 2021, it had assets exceeding KSh 1.119 Trillion (US$10.1 billion).
-The group also had over 14 million customers in six African Great Lakes countries, with KSh790.6 billion (US$7.61 billion) in deposits.
+As of December 2024, it had assets exceeding KSh1.80 trillion (US$13.9 billion).
+The group has over 21.6 million customers in seven African Great Lakes countries, with KSh1.40 trillion (US$10.8 billion) in deposits.

+In March 2024, EGHL was named the 2nd Strongest Bank Brand in the world by Brand Finance.
+Equity climbed two places to 2nd position in the World's Top 10 Strongest Banking Brands in its third consecutive appearance in the Brand Finance Banking 500 rankings, achieving a Brand Strength Index (BSI) score of 92.5 out of 100 and an elite AAA+ brand strength rating.

+In August 2024, and for the second consecutive year, Equity Bank was recognized as Africa's best bank for corporate responsibility at the 2024 Euromoney Awards for Excellence.
+The bank also won awards for Best Bank for Corporate Responsibility in Africa, Best Bank for Corporate Responsibility in Kenya, Best Bank for SMEs in Kenya, and Overall Best Bank in Kenya.

 In June 2008, EGHL was voted by Euromoney Awards for Excellence as the best bank in Kenya.
-EGHL was named the overall best bank in Kenya at the Renaissance Capital Bank Awards in August 2008 and was cited locally as the only stock that returned positive shareholder value during 2008 at the Nairobi Stock Exchange.
+EGHL was named the overall best bank in Kenya at the Renaissance Capital Bank Awards in August 2008 and was cited locally as the only stock that returned positive shareholder value during 2008 at the Nairobi Securities Exchange.
 EGHL was named as the Best Performing Company in Africa during the annual African Investor Index Awards, held on 21 September 2009, in New York City.

 EGHL has exclusive rights to issue American Express credit cards across the African continent outside South Africa.

-As of the financial year ending 2020, EGHL reported an asset base worth Ksh1.015 trillion ($9.244 billion).
-The total group of customers was 14.3 million, with Ksh740.8 billion ($6.74 billion) in deposits.
+As of December 2024, 85.9% of the Group's transactions by count were conducted via its digital platforms, representing over 57% of the total value of transactions by the group's customers.
+The group's mobile network operator subsidiary, Finserve Africa, had over 1.5 million Equitel subscribers as of December 2024.

-In 2019, over 97% of EGHL transactions were done outside branches; with 79% via money and 11% via agency.
-In July 2020, the Euromoney Awards for Excellence voted EGHL as the Best Bank in Africa and for the second time in a row, the Best Digital Bank in Africa.
+In July 2020, the Euromoney Awards for Excellence voted EGHL as the Best Bank in Africa and, for the second consecutive year, the Best Digital Bank in Africa.

-In 2021, 98% of the Groups transactions by count were done via its digital platforms which represented 65% of total value of transactions conducted by the group's customers.